-Later on, we want all of you to visit another group, and use these same evaluation questions.
+Later on we want all of you to visit another group, and use these same evaluation questions.
 Not this week.
 I know you are still making many mistakes, but towards the end of the academic year you better be making fewer mistakes.
-When a visiting coach comes to your group and listens for half an hour, he knows whether you are using these ideas or not.
-That is why you have to read this material every week.
+In May the CBLT representative will be able to tell if you have been following this lecture on leading small groups discussions or not.
+When he comes to your group and listens for half an hour, he knows whether you are using these ideas or not.
+That is why you have to read this material every .